SerhanMiah/VideoGameOnlineShop/README.md

 # Project Overview

-I'm building my first e-commerce app using ASP.NET, C#, TypeScript, and Angular.
+Building my first e-commerce app using ASP.NET, C#, TypeScript, and Angular.
 Security will be managed with JWT tokens on both the backend and frontend, using local storage.
 The system will handle various relationships between video games and users, planned out with Lucid Diagram and Excalidraw.

 ## Deployment